stichtingsem/functional-overview/use-cases/oa.3.0-sales-agent-delivers-products.md

 ## Preconditions

+  - The Sales Agent has agreements in place with the Fulfilment Agent for delivery of products.
-  - A LML has been completed by the LML, and students may have selected specific material.
+  - A LML has been completed by the LMC, and students _may_ have selected specific material (this can also happen later).
-  - Updates and changes are to be expected.
+  - Updates and changes are to be expected at any time.

 ## Basic Flow of Events